open-policy-agent/gatekeeper/website/versioned_docs/version-v3.7.x/externaldata.md

       namespace: <gatekeeper-namespace>
     type: Opaque
     ```
-3. You will need to make sure that apiserver includes appropriate certificate while sending requests to the webhook, otherwise webhook will not accept these requests and will log error of `tls client didn't provide a certificate`.
-To make sure apiserver attaches correct certificate to requests being sent to webhook, you must specify the location of the admission control configuration file via the `--admission-control-config-file` flag while starting apiserver.
+3. You will need to make sure the K8s API Server includes appropriate certificate while sending requests to the webhook, otherwise webhook will not accept these requests and will log error of `tls client didn't provide a certificate`.
+To make sure API server attaches correct certificate to requests being sent to webhook, you must specify the location of the admission control configuration file via the `--admission-control-config-file` flag while starting the API server.
 Here is an example admission control configuration file:
     ```
     apiVersion: apiserver.config.k8s.io/v1
     kind: AdmissionConfiguration